FierceEagle/fierceeagle.github.io/index.md

 Our goal is to learn about the interplay of food consumption and socio-economic circumstances and to be possibly predict socio-economic facts about an area based on knowledge of its consumption habits.

-To give a rough outline, we start of with a <a href='#PreCurs'>precursoary look </a>into the data we have collected, and also look into the question: <a href='#WhoIsTesco'>"Who is a Tesco Customer"</a>.
+To give a rough outline, we start of with a precursoary look into the data we have collected, and also look into the question: "Who is a Tesco Customer".
 Following this, as a foundation for later analysis and to help with the understanding of the data we want to cluster areas based on socio-economic factors and look into their interplay.
 This also allows us to assign discrete inforamtion for later analysis.

 ### Why it is important